mattstanbrell/tinyvec-swift/bindings/swift/README.md

 Launching the app will insert 100,000 512 dimension vectors.
 20 of these are embeddings of real text, the rest are random.
 You can then search the embeddings.

+Try searching 'Star Wars' or 'Machine learning'.

+The timing only includes search time, not time spent embedding the query.

 ## Documentation

 For detailed documentation, see the [TinyVec Documentation](https://github.com/tylerpuig/tinyvec).